How Small Businesses Can Recover from Cyber Security Attacks

 Why Small Businesses Are Vulnerable to Cyber Security Attacks

-• Credential theft via weak or reused passwords
+• Credential theft from weak, reused, or stolen passwords

 7 Steps to Recover from a Cyber Security Attack